wscnd/cloudwalk-tests-software-engineer/README.md

 ---

-The main details about the task are in the file [instructions.md](/instructions.md).
+The main details about the task are in the file [instruction:.md](/instructions.md).
-Below are some instructions andd observations about the task to help maintain what should be done and which things should be kept in mind.
-Interesting observations that were found from the log are highlighted with **Caveat**.
+Below are some instructions and observations about the task to help maintain what should be done and which things should be kept in mind.
+Edge cases that were identified from the log are highlighted with **Caveat**.

 ## Instructions

 ### Prerequisites

-- Go installed on your machine.
+- Docker
+- (optional) Go (for running it outside container environment)
+- (optional) jq

 ### Setup